Hackclub-CGC/Blend_with_python/Day3/readme.md

 Q2: Create a program which takes input from user and makes a list from those input.
 (Take minumum of 3 inputs for making a good list)

 Q3: I am making a program for a company which stores 1:<b>E-Mail Address</b> 2:<b>Date of Birth</b> in their database.
 Make a program which stores this following information in
     <b>Suitable Data Structures</b>. <i>Hint: E-mail address can change anytime, but date of birth is a fixed data.
-So choose the data structure for storing both information accordingly.</i>
+So choose the data structure for storing both information accordingly.</i> (Take any sample data to make the program)

 <h2>Submission Guideliines</h2>